MA: Marketing Authorization

 - Article 3(c) of Regulation (EC) No 1610/96 of the European Parliament and of the Council of 23 July 1996);

-- that this MA be the first in the Community
+- ensure that this MA is the first in the Community

 - Article 3(d) of Regulation No 1768/92 of the Council of 18 June 1992 or